dmolina/pyreal/README.md

 - utils.py : performance critic methods using python.
 - cutils.py: performance critic method using cython.

-To set the the slow (utils.py) or fast (cutils.py) you only have to comment (or uncomment) the one of the following line:
+To set the the slow (utils.py) or fast (cutils.py) you only have to comment (or uncomment) one of the following lines:

    from cutils import getParentByNAM,crossBLX,getBestWorst #uncomment for fast version (cython)
    #from utils import getParentByNAM,crossBLX,getBestWorst #uncomment for slow version (python)